-The financial robustness evaluation assesses the quality of the bid in terms of being able to demonstrate the process by which the bid costs have been developed.
-This will require the bidders to produce a Financial Model, plus a qualitative assessment of the extent to which the Payment Mechanism (produced by the Council) is accepted by the bidder.
+The financial robustness evaluation assessed the quality of the bid in terms of being able to demonstrate the process by which the bid costs have been developed.
+This required the bidders to produce a Financial Model, plus a qualitative assessment of the extent to which the Payment Mechanism (produced by the Council) was accepted by the bidder.